elifesciences/builder/README.md

 Your `settings.yaml` file was created automatically and contains options for tweaking the behaviour of `builder`, like the project file it should be using.

 By default it points to the `./projects/elife.yaml` project file.
 This file describes all eLife projects that can be built and their environments.
+[See here](docs/projects.md) for more project file documentation.

-Project files and the `settings.yaml` file are the **only** two places where configuration is _supported_.
+Project files and the `settings.yml` file are the **only** two places where configuration is _supported_.

 > 'configuration' also exists in `./src/buildercore/config.py` if you're a `builder` dev.